Broadening-Horizons-7/website_zola/content/call.md

 +++
-title = "Call for Papers"
+title = "Call for Papers and Registration"

 [extra]
 hide = "true"